 Don’t let snow and ice trip you up this season.
-Check out our tips for avoiding and preventing slips and falls this winter.
+Take precautions.
+Check out YourCareEverywhere's tips for avoiding and preventing slips and falls this winter.

 Preventing slips and falls

-“You can’t have someone walking in front of you with salt and a shovel, so you have to use common sense and try to prevent falls,” said Joseph Gallagher, PT, DPT, manager of rehabilitation education for the Visiting Nurse Service of New York.
+“You can’t have someone walking in front of you with salt and a shovel, so you have to use common sense and try to prevent falls,” said Joseph Gallagher, PT, DPT, director of clinical operations support for the Visiting Nurse Service of New York.

-Start by salting or sanding the sidewalks and driveways around your house.
-This will improve traction on the walkways you use the most.
+Salt or sand the sidewalks and driveways around your house to improve traction on the walkways you use the most.

-As you walk, look out for not only visible ice and snow, but also for black ice, which is clear and easy to mistake for a wet spot on the pavement.
+As you walk, watch for not only visible ice and snow but also black ice, which is clear and easy to mistake for a wet spot on the pavement.
 If you’re not sure whether a spot is black ice or pavement, walk around it to be safe.
 Grab on to a railing, if one is available.
 Be especially careful to watch your step and hold on when you go up or down stairs.

 Enlist some help so you don’t have to navigate a slippery sidewalk alone.
 “If you are a little unsteady, ask someone to go with you when you go out, such as a neighbor or family member,” said Gallagher.
 “They can give you extra support, which could prevent a fall from happening.”